Archifer/tvmaze/xav-maze/README.md

 Due to time restrictions I wasn't able to fully implement everything I wanted.
 This is a todo list:

+- Create rating filter; we can reuse the same logic from the genre component, but due time restrictions i left this out.
 - Divide the components further:
-  - genre filter component
-  - filter and search row
+  - genre filter and search row on dashboard
 - Write E2E tests
+  - playwright
+- Write more unit tests

 ## Type Support for `.vue` Imports in TS